 Why is it called a Hyperbolic Time Chamber?
 It exaggerates time.

 I think it derives from hyperbola, not hyperbole (you know, all of that stuff with the theory of relativity, time slowing down as you speed up until it reaches an asymptote at the speed of light)...but I like this interpretation.

-The reason those two words are similar is because they have a common root, meaning "to go beyond."
+The reason those two words are similar is that they have a common root, meaning "to go beyond."
 Concerning hyperbole, the meaning is obvious.
-Concerning hyperbola, a hyperbola is the intersection between a hollow, infinite cone, and a plane whose slope is greater than the slope of the cone's side.
+Concerning hyperbola, a hyperbola is an intersection between a hollow, infinite cone, and a plane whose slope is greater than the slope of the cone's side.

 I originally believed that Goku told Gohan to finish off Cell quickly because then Cell would be dead and it would be all over and done with.
 After watching Kai, I realized that Goku was telling him this because 1) he had been in the exact same situation on Namek versus Frieza, and the trademark cockiness/ruthlessness of the SSJ transformation had nearly cost him his life, and 2) Goku probably realized that Cell, having Frieza's DNA in him, would react in the same way as Frieza did upon being overmatched: he would try to destroy the planet.

-Or maybe Namek have a different time scale than Earth.
+Or maybe Namek has a different time scale than Earth.
 Who's to say that 5 minutes in Namekian time is the same as 5 minutes in Earth time?

 Not Namekian time.
 Perhaps whatever measure of time Frieza is used to using.

 Frieza DID in fact underestimate the time it would take for Namek to blow up.
 In the English dub at least, he actually points out when the five minutes have already gone by, and sounds rather surprised the planet is still intact.

 This troper is a fan of the DBZ abridged series's explanation that Frieza didn't actually know what a minute was.